2. Solid Mechanics

 _images/verification.solidmechanics.buckling.psc5.compare.svg

-Cocomat panel: Comparison of static and transient solutions.
+COCOMAT panel: Comparison of static solution (black curve) and transient solution (red curve).

 2.2.11.
 Cylindrical Panel (Verolme)